 Thomas Edison National Historical Park – West Orange

 Travel back in time and discover where America's greatest inventor changed the modern world.
 Thomas Edison's home and laboratory are a must-see for budding inventors.
-Anyone under 16 years of age is free.
+Kids under 16 are free.

 Morris Museum — Morris Plains